apache/activemq-artemis/docs/user-manual/en/architecture.md

 Apache ActiveMQ Artemis clients, potentially on different physical machines, interact with the Apache ActiveMQ Artemis broker.
-Apache ActiveMQ Artemis currently ships two API implementations for messaging at the client side:
+Apache ActiveMQ Artemis currently ships three API implementations for messaging at the client side:

 1. Core client API.
 This is a simple intuitive Java API that is aligned with the Artemis internal Core.
 Allowing more control of broker objects (e.g direct creation of addresses and queues).
 The Core API also offers a full set of messaging functionality without some of the complexities of JMS.

 2. JMS 2.0 client API.
 The standard JMS API is available at the client side.
+   This client is also compliant with the Jakarta Messaging 2.0 specification.

+3. Jakarta Messaging 3.0 client API.
+This is essentially the same as the JMS 2.0 API.
+The only difference is the package names use `jakarta` insead of `javax`.
+This difference was introduced due to the move from Oracle's Java EE to Eclipse's Jakarta EE.

 Apache ActiveMQ Artemis also provides different protocol implementations on the server so you can use respective clients for these protocols: